How to spend one day in Washington DC

 The Capital Building

 A day in Washington, DC, is always an adventure.
-On a recent trip to Baltimore, Maryland for a long weekend with friends, we decided to head down to DC for a day of sightseeing.
+On a recent long weekend trip to Baltimore, Maryland, with friends, we decided to head down to DC for a day of sightseeing.
 The usual DC hustle was oddly quiet on this Friday, but there were still tourists aplenty.

 Penn Station to Union Station